savannstm/rvpacker-txt-rs/README.md

 If you want to make some edits to the source code - edit frontend files in `src` directory, or backend files in `src-tauri/src` directory.

 After the build, `target` directory will be created in the `gui/src-tauri` path, containing binary file with program build and distributable bundled packages in the `target/bundle` directory.

+## License

+The repository is licensed under [WTFPL](http://www.wtfpl.net/).
+This means that you can use and modify the program in any way.
+You can do what the fuck you want to.